Contents

 4.9 Stars – Based on 308 User Reviews

-What can the testicular ultrasound scan detect?
+What can the testicular scan detect?

 • Cysts – fluid-filled sacs that can develop in the testicles.
 Ultrasound can distinguish simple cysts from more complex masses.